lorikayman/RebisTheory/rebis_theory.md

 Before we move on the analysis of Gremlin Empire, specifically nature of the complex network of connections between the Core, Whitespace, and the Swarm, with an addition of Sleeper and the Void, we are required to cover everything we now know of the phenomenon of Curse up until this point with the fullest context of according settings or time periods.

 For this, we are left with Shadow Lairs, as it the region, which contains so far glanced over Shadow Firestorm Citadel and the miasma of Shadow Gloaming Wildwoods, mentioned briefly in the [analysis of Snarbolax's curse](#snarbolax-and-haunting-through-curse).
-After we are done with the properties of those location, separated from the nature and origins of Shadow Lairs themselves, we will perform the final summary of curse.

-#### Shadow Lairs
+After we are done with the properties of those location and their plausible positions in the timeline, separated from the nature of Shadow Lairs themselves, we will perform the final summary of curse.

 Shadow Lairs are introduced in a manner ([Release Notes: 2011.10.19](https://wiki.spiralknights.com/Release_Notes_2011-10-19)), which suggest, that the boss entities are alive while Spiral Order possess extended knowledge on them, as if they were already defeated: